rayhan-akbar/FinalProject-B4/README.md

 ## Test results and performance evaluation

-To evaluate the system's performance and validate its functionality, rigorous testing was conducted using various scenarios.
+To evaluate the system's performance and validate its functionality, testing was conducted using various scenarios.
 The following tests were performed:

 1. Food Detection Test: The HC SR04 sensor accurately detected the presence of food in real-time.
 The system consistently recognized the food's availability and initiated the appropriate actions.